Honor killings by region: Iraq

 As many as 133 women were murdered in the Iraqi city of Basra alone in 2006.
 Seventy-nine were murdered for violation of "Islamic teachings" and 47 for honor, according to IRIN, the news branch of the U.N.'s Office for the Coordination of Humanitarian Affairs.
 Amnesty International says that armed groups, not the government, also kill politically active women and those who did not follow a strict dress code, as well as women who are perceived as human rights defenders.
 Seventeen-year-old Du'a Khalil Aswad, an Iraqi girl of the Yazidi faith, was stoned to death in front of a mob of about 2,000 men in 2007, possibly because she was allegedly planning to convert to Islam.
 A video of the brutal incident was released on the Internet.
 According to the crowd she had "shamed herself and her family" for failing to return home one night and there were suspicions of her converting to Islam to marry her boyfriend, who was in hiding in fear of his own safety.

+In May 2026, a 15 year old girl named Kawthar Bashar Al-Husayjawi was killed by her birth family for refusing to marry her older alcoholic cousin in her home in the southeast of Baghdad.
+She initially filed for a divorce from her abusive cousin in December 2025.

 Israel

 According to Aida Touma-Suleiman the subject of ‘honor crimes’ was a taboo among Arabs in Israel until protests in the 1990s by the Israeli Palestinian feminist women's groups Al-Fanar and al-Badeel forced open discussion within Arab society.
 Although there reportedly exist safe houses for women and girls at risk, the Israel police, social work and court authorities have not always utilized such shelters.

-In July 2017, a 17-year-old Arab Christian girl was murdered by her father for converting to Islam and for trying to marry her Muslim boyfriend.
+In July 2017, a 17-year-old Arab Christian girl, Henriette Kara, was murdered by her father for converting to Islam to marry her Muslim boyfriend.